ParallelMaths/parallel/pages/module-9-test-spring.md

 ## 14.
 ::: problem id=14_1 marks=1
 ![](/resources/module-9-test-spring/14-diagram.png){image align="right"}
-I have a set of seven cylindrical pencils, each of which has a diameter of 2.

-I hold them together tightly with a rubber band as shown.
+Two squares are arranged in a semicircle as shown.

-What is the area enclosed by the band?
+What is the marked angle between the two squares?

 * [ ] 120°
 * [ ] 122.5°